ModelOriented/randomForestExplainer/README.md

 # randomForestExplainer

 Set of tools to understand what is happening inside a Random Forest.
+A detailed discussion of the package and importance measures it implements can be found here: [Master thesis on randomForestExplainer](https://rawgit.com/geneticsMiNIng/BlackBoxOpener/master/randomForestExplainer_Master_thesis.pdf).

 ## Instalation